 Google Trends and Keyword Research

 Google Trends can reveal hot topics for which the search results are not yet dominated by authoritative websites or where the search engines are looking for fresh relevant content.
 The idea here is if you act quick and publish great content before the competition, you can get a jumpstart on a keyword or topic that the rest of your niche may not have found or properly optimized for quite yet.

 Now you may have noticed in Keysearch that we show a “Search Trends” graph for every keyword.
 This graph is taken directly from Google Trends and shows you how popular the keyword was at specific times over the past year.

 We prefer to show the Google Trends data graph rather than the AdWords (Keyword Planner) search volume trends for a few reasons.

-- Google has started grouping keywords into “close variants” and the search volumes are less and less accurate every day (this is something Keysearch is starting to address and we will go into in much more detail in a future blog post).
+- Google has started grouping keywords into “close variants” and the search volumes are less and less accurate every day (this is something Keysearch is starting to address and you can read about it here).

 - Google uses search volume “buckets”.
 This basically rounds the search volume to the closest bucket.
 For example, the Google search volume for the keyword “dog training” is 90,500 in the United States.
 90,500 is one of their search volume “buckets”.
 These buckets are fine for an overall idea of search volume but when looking to see the trending search volume it can sometimes mask what’s going on.
 The next closest search volume buckets are 74,000 and 110,000.
 We find that Google Trends shows a much better and granular idea of what is actually going on with search trends over the past year.